DiegoSalazar/StrongParametersDSL/README.md

   strong_params :user do
     permit :name, :email, comments_attributes: [:comment, :post_id]
   end

   # ... or ...
   strong_params :user, permit: [:name, :email, comments_attributes: [:comment, :post_id]]

+  # an additional feature added is the ability to permit a key whose value is an arbitrary hash
+  strong_params :user, any: :data

+  # you can also mix and match any of the above approaches
+  strong_params :user, any: :data, permit: :name do
+    permit :more_keys, :and_stuff
+  end

   def create